 The war was not one long continuous conflict but a series of military campaigns, waged mostly on French soil, which consisted of hostilities followed by a truce and then re-engagement.
 Modern-day scholars have divided the history of the war into three periods for ease of study.
 Joan of Arc appears in the final period, known as the Lancastrian War (1415-1453 CE) after the House of Lancaster, the ruling house of England at the time.

 The Lancastrian War began with the stunning victory by Henry V of England (r.
 1413-1422 CE) at Agincourt where he defeated a numerically superior French force.
-Throughout the Hundred Years’ War, English victories far surpassed those of the French and in this last phase of the war, that paradigm seemed it would hold following Agincourt.
-Henry V married Catherine of Valois, daughter of Philip the Good, Duke of Normandy, under the terms of the Treaty of Troyes (1420 CE) and could now lay claim to the throne of France.
-However, the sitting French king, Charles VI (r.
-1380-1422 CE CE) had a male heir, the dauphin Charles, who maintained his right to the throne and was able to garner support for his claim.
+Throughout the Hundred Years' War, English victories far surpassed those of the French and in this last phase of the war, that paradigm seemed it would hold following Agincourt.
+Henry V married Catherine of Valois, daughter of the sitting French king, Charles VI (r.
+1380-1422 CE), under the terms of the Treaty of Troyes (1420 CE) and could now lay claim to the throne of France.
+Charles VI, however, had a male heir, the dauphin Charles, who maintained his right to the throne and was able to garner support for his claim.

 English victories continued as Charles' supporters struggled to drive the English from France and legitimize his rule by crowning him king at Rheims, a city then held by the Burgundian allies of the English.
 The dauphin Charles only had any power in and around the city of Chinon, and his dwindling forces were defeated every time they took the field.
 It is during this period that Joan of Arc appears and reverses Charles' – and France's - fortunes.